m-dierker/Scheduler-Website/README.md

-CS397-Project
+Schedule Website
 =============

-Online Dashboard for UIUC Students
+Website for scheduler